eafflu/runtime/README.md

     window.hud = hud;

-By assigning our variable to a property on the `window` object, we can play with it in the console.
+By assigning the `hud` variable to a property on the `window` object, we can play with it in the console.
 Open up the console in Chrome Developer Tools and type each of these code statements.
 What do they do?

     hud.updateScore(10);